cipher-tech/cipher-tech/README.md

 With my skills, experience and creativity, combined with my passion for software development and technology, I build cutting edge products that are beneficial to the end-users using the latest industry practice and pattern in my field.

-Skills:  HTML / CSS / Javascript / REACT / Typescript / NodeJs / PHP / Laravel / Python / PostgreSQL / Docker
+Skills:  HTML / CSS / Javascript / REACT / Typescript / NodeJs / PHP / Laravel / Python / PostgreSQL / Docker / AWS

 - 🔭 I’m currently working on Kafene (New York)
 - 🌱 Inreasted Blockchain / Solidity